dragen1860/DARTS-PyTorch/README.md

-## PyTorch 0.4.0 ~ 1.0.0 supported
+## PyTorch 0.4.0 ~ 1.0.1 supported

-Currently Only the CNN exp. part has been adopted yet.
+Currently Only the part of CNN exps.  have been adopted yet.
+I will upload these RNN exps. once completed.

 ```python
 python train_search.py # search for optimized architecture

 python train.py --auxiliary --cutout # use seached architecture to optimize weights

 python test.py --auxiliary --model_path cifar10_model.pt # test
 ```

+This repo. is absolutely based on official impl. from https://github.com/quark0/darts with trivial modificatio to make it run on pytorch 0.4+ version.

 # Differentiable Architecture Search
 Code accompanying the paper